-The Senior HSEQ Manager for the Building and Civils divisions and the Senior HSEQ Manager for the Rail division report to the Head of HSEQS.
+The Heads of HSES for Building, Civils and Rail report to the Head of HSEQS.
+Senior HSE Managers in turn report to their divisional Head of HSES.
 In addition to the duties detailed for an Environmental Manager below, both roles are responsible for effective allocation of environmental support across operational divisions within their designated remit.